anuroop-ghosh/EchoBuddy/README.md

 * Upload your MP3 lecture file (e.g., `Chicken Cottage 4.mp3`) and any relevant PDF documents to your working directory (or update the paths in the notebook).

-* Open the `EduBuddy.ipynb` notebook in a Jupyter environment (e.g., Google Colab, Jupyter Lab, Jupyter Notebook).
+* Open the `EchoBuddy.ipynb` notebook in a Jupyter environment (e.g., Google Colab, Jupyter Lab, Jupyter Notebook).

 * Run all cells in the notebook sequentially.